Welcome to Year 4!

 What Wonderful Things Will We Be Doing?

-Whilst keeping this term's topic as cross-curricular as possible, the main focus for our learning will be very much geography based.
+Whilst keeping this term's topic as cross-curricular as possible, the main focus for our learning will be very much history based.

 English - Throughout the term, the children will be writing a range of different genres.
-We will delve into non-fiction texts, starting with information texts in order to create our very own 'Little Leigh Tour Guide'.
-Within this topic we will be focusing heavily on fronted adverbials and appropriate vocabulary choices.
-As well as this non-fiction, we will be writing fictional narratives, which will focus on real settings (from around the world!).
+We will delve into non-fiction texts, including newspaper reports.
+Within this topic we will be focusing on adventurous vocabulary and using a range of sentence structures.
+Our fictional narratives, will be based around myths and legends.

-RE - Using comparison skills, we will explore the major differences between the world's religions.
+RE - Using comparison skills, we will compare the differences between Viking beliefs and the beliefs of the four main religions of the day.

-Physical Education - Through invasion games and gymnastics, the focus for this term will be on the ABC of Sport: Agility, Balance and Coordination.
+Physical Education - Through invasion games and viking dance, the focus for this term will be on the ABC of Sport: Agility, Balance and Coordination.

 Who is Our Class Author?